mrezabayat/iamsorush/content/posts/table-of-content-blog.md

 ## Goal

-I want to write code to get a table of content (ToC) for each blog post automatically created and shown in the right hand side of content of a post.
-Readers can click on desired section and the browser automatically scrolls to that section.
-The ToC is hidden on small screens like smart phones.
+I want to write code to get a table of content (ToC) for each blog post automatically.
+It is created and shown on the right-hand side of the content of a post.
+Readers can click on the desired section and the browser automatically scrolls to that section.
+The ToC is hidden on small screens like smartphones.
 I style it to be nice and clean.

 ## Result

-At the time of writing this post, this post has a ToC at the right-hand side.
-But it is not visible in small screen devices like smartphones.
+At the time of writing this post, this post has a ToC on the right-hand side.
+But it is not visible on small screens like smartphones.
 So I added a video for whom it is not visible.

 {{< rawhtml >}}
 <video width=100% controls>